-Aspire is our popular homework facility - this runs on a daily basis in the Learning Resources Centre (LRC) from 3.00 - 4.30pm and is led by members of staff who can offer homework support to students.
-There are refreshments and a variety of resources that the students can access.
+In 'normal' times, Aspire is our popular homework support service - this runs on a daily basis from 3.00 - 4.00pm and is led by members of staff who can offer homework support to students.
+Students can access a variety of resources and refreshments are provided.
 All students are welcome to attend.